Bunting Program for Adult Women Students

-Douglass recognizes that mature women students require different kinds of support and guidance than traditional aged students.
-The Mary I. Bunting Program was established in 1958 by Mary I. Bunting, the Dean of Douglass at that time, to recognize the needs of women who wish to complete college, either part-time or full-time, later in their lives and careers.
-To this end, the Bunting Program recognizes the time constraints and other needs of non-traditional students.
-The program, which is a part of Douglass Residential College, provides individualized mentoring on top of the advising students receive through their Rutgers undergraduate schools.
+Douglass recognizes that adult women students require different kinds of support and guidance than traditional aged college students.
+Mary I. Bunting, a former Dean of Douglass, established the Mary I. Bunting Program in 1958 to recognize the needs of women who wish to complete college, either part-time or full-time, later in their lives and careers,.
+The Bunting Program recognizes the time constraints and needs of adult students.
+The program, now an integral part of Douglass Residential College, provides individualized mentoring on top of the advising that students receive through their Rutgers undergraduate schools.

 Benefits of the Mary I. Bunting Program:

-- A community of women who share common experiences and information;
+- A community of women who share common experiences, information, and concerns;

 - Mentoring, career planning, and personal support that focuses on adult women’s lifestyles and needs;

-- Specialized programs designed for non-traditional age women students that focus on opportunities and possibilities for the future;
+- Programs that focus on career and professional skills, and opportunities and possibilities for the future;

-- A Bunting peer advisor to assist students over email, phone or in person with their transition to Rutgers;
+- A Bunting peer advisor, in addition to the Director, to assist students over email, phone, or in person with their transition to Rutgers;

-- The Sophia House, 12-month housing designated specifically for Bunting women who wish to live on campus.
-The Sophia House offers single rooms, a shared kitchen, living rooms, and bathrooms, and a warm, supportive community.
+- The Sophia House, 12-month housing specifically for Bunting women who wish to live on campus.
+The Sophia House offers single rooms, a shared kitchen, a shared living room, dining space and bathrooms, as well as on site laundry and amenities, and a warm, supportive community.

-No special application is required.
-Once you enroll in Douglass Residential College, you will automatically be considered part of the Mary I. Bunting Program if you have been out of high school for five or more years.
-You may also participate the University College Community for adult students at Rutgers.
+No special application required.
+Once you enroll in Douglass Residential College we will automatically enroll you in the Mary I. Bunting Program, as long as you are 23 or above and have been out of high school for five or more years–as well as students who may have gotten their GED’s more recently.
+You can also take advantage of services through the University College Community for Adult Students at Rutgers.